bennorth/phased-flashing-lights/web/index.md

 </div>
 </div>

-On one occasion, I was behind several cyclists, and all their back lights were flashing, at slightly different frequencies.
+Once, I was behind several cyclists, and all their back lights were flashing, at slightly different frequencies.
 I wondered whether you could arrange a set of lights in a grid, each light flashing at a fixed frequency, such that every now and then they came